-Use this article as your starting point to configure :Recover for Organizations and/ or Individual Accounts, then follow the links at the end of this article for additional usage information.
+Use this article as your starting point to configure :Recover for Organizations and/ or Individual Accounts, then follow the links at the end of this article for additional information.

-Enable/ Disable for Organizations
+Enable/ Disable :Recover for Organization Users

 Use the Administer Users interface available to Privileged Users to configure :Recover for Organization Accounts: